Alpays/FritaTrainer/README.md

 -- Vehicle Controls

-- X - Fix a vehicle
+- X - Fix a vehicle (high jump when not in a vehicle.)
 - 2- Toggle vehicle lights (The game only renders vehicle lights at night)

 # v0.2 Updates